-Difference Between a Promise Ring and an Engagement Ring
+What is the Difference Between a Promise Ring and an Engagement Ring?

 There’s no denying that the most common reason to give someone a promise ring is related to romance and relationships.
 This makes it very easy to confuse promise rings with engagement rings.
 However, even though the promise ring itself could look just like an engagement ring, the reality is the intention behind giving the ring is not the same.
 When an engagement ring is given, the commitment to be married is solidified.
 It’s only a matter of time before the wedding is planned and the ceremony takes place.

 However, when a promise ring is given, it may not even be a promise of marriage.
 It could just be a symbol of commitment between a couple indicating they love each other and want to be together, solidifying a commitment that goes beyond dating casually or cohabitating.
 However, they don’t necessarily require a marriage ceremony as evidence of that commitment.
 If the couple does intend to marry someday, sometimes a promise ring might be considered a pre engagement ring.

 It’s a way for a couple to show their love for each other without breaking the bank, until such a time as they are ready to purchase an actual engagement ring.
 Wondering how to know the ring size for engagement purposes?
 Giving a promise ring before a proper engagement ring can help you narrow down ring size!
 Or it could symbolize some other kind of promise entirely and have nothing to do with romance or marriage at all!

 Are Promise Rings Only for Women?

 No – promise rings are not exclusively for women.
 Many couples decide to both wear a promise ring together, sometimes even buying a matching set of rings for just that purpose.
 In fact, matching sets are becoming increasingly popular in today’s culture.
 Since promise rings are often much less of an investment than engagement rings, buying a ring for each partner to wear is more common than one might think, whatever the promise being made.